 Craps is very popular because of the super low house odds involved, which rarely exceed 1.5%.
 This means that this game offers twice the amount of wins that roulette does.
 The game outcomes and results are driven purely by luck, as the win is determined quite literally by the roll of the dice.

 It is not known when the base game for Craps truly originated, though some have made educated guesses that it evolved during the era of ancient Rome, where soldiers would carve dice out of pigs knuckle and throw them across their shields.
 This was also known as casting “lots”.
 Other theories date the game back to the Middle Ages, where Arabs played a game very similar to that of Craps, called azzahr.

 The game form became set in the 1700s when it made its way from Europe across to the French colony of Acadia, whereafter it was brought to Louisiana, USA.
 That game was called “Creps”, but by 1842 the name had evolved to “Craps”, which is the term that we are familiar with today.

 Several players can play at the Craps table.
 However only one can roll the two dice, at a time.
 This player is commonly known as the “Shooter”.
 The throw of his/her dice will determine the outcome for those betting.
 In order to be a Shooter, you must be an active betting player at the table.
 The Shooter will roll the dice until he loses.
-In online gambling, there is a good chance that you are the only player, therefore you remain the Shooter, even though you never really get to physically handle the dice.
+In online casinos, there is a good chance that you are the only player, therefore you remain the Shooter, even though you never really get to physically handle the dice.